PlanktoScope/PlanktoScope/documentation/docs/operation/index.md

 For quantitative imaging of water samples, refer to the following protocols published by members of the PlanktoScope community:

 - "[Planktoscope protocol for plankton imaging](https://www.protocols.io/view/planktoscope-protocol-for-plankton-imaging-bp2l6bq3zgqe)".
 A [PDF copy](protocol-v4.pdf) of a draft of version 4 of this protocol is also available for offline use.

+## Manage your PlanktoScope's embedded computer

+Your PlanktoScope has a Raspberry Pi computer embedded inside it which runs the PlanktoScope's software.
+You may need to perform various system administration/operations tasks on it, such as:

+- [Resetting or upgrading/downgrading the software on it](./software-upgrades.md), such as for resetting your PlanktoScope's settings back to its factory defaults, testing out new software updates, or switching back to an older software version after testing out a newer version.
+- [Changing its network configuration](./networking.md), such as for connecting your PlanktoScope to the internet, maintaining internet access on a computer connected simultaneously to both your PlanktoScope (e.g. by Ethernet) and an external network (e.g. by Wi-Fi), making your PlanktoScope more secure, or customizing your PlanktoScope's machine name.
+- [Cloning its SD card](./clone-sd.md) to back up its settings and data, or to replicate its exact settings and data across multiple PlanktoScopes